SergioGamboa-Ksquare/hms_itk/README.md

 </td>
-    <td> This module is necesary to contain the text of the message and match aswer and question for users </td>
+    <td> This module is necesary to contain the text of the message and match aswer and question for users. </td>
 </tr>
 </table>